pratikunterwegs/pathomove/README.md

-# Individual-based Model for the Evolution of Animal Movement Strategies under the Risk of Pathogen Spread
+# Source code for _Pathomove_, an individual-based model for the evolution of animal movement strategies under the risk of pathogen transmission

 <!-- badges: start -->
   [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)